SmingHub/Sming/docs/source/information/flash.rst

 ESP8266 flash memory sizes vary from 512Kbytes on the ESP-01 up to 4Mbytes on the ESP12F.
 Up to 16MBytes are supported for custom designs.
+Rp2040 has similar support, and the Esp32 has enhanced VMM (Virtual Memory Management) hardware.

 Sming version 4.3 introduced partition tables to support multiple architectures, different hardware variants and custom flash layouts without restriction.
+It is binary compatible with the Esp32 IDF partition tables but with a consistent API across all architectures.

 See :ref:`hardware_config` for details.

-A typical layout for a 4MByte device might look like this:
+A typical layout for a 4MByte Esp8266 device might look like this:

    =======  ===============   ====   =========================  ===================================================
    Address  Config variable   Size   Source filename            Description